swara1464/Devops/Q6/Readme.md

 ```

 ### 2. Check Pod Status
-Verify that the specific pods managed by the deployment are running.
+Verify that the pods are up and status is `Running`:

 ```bash
 kubectl get pods -l app=student-portal